It looks like you are browsing with an extremely outdated browser.

 Jon is an acknowledged leader in growth management, environmental preservation, water conservation, and transportation planning.
 His commission appointments included the Metropolitan Planning Organization, Manasota Water Supply Authority, and National Association of Counties Growth and Land Use Committee.
 Jon has been awarded the 1,000 Friends of Florida State Growth Management Award and was twice named the Nature Conservancy’s Grassroots Activist of the Year.
 In 1996, he was featured in National Geographic for his work in preserving endangered species.

-RICHARD L. VAN BUSHKIRK
+RICHARD L. VAN BUSKIRK

 Van Buskirk Osteopathic